magicoflolis/Magic-PH/README.md

 ## Accessing "Sidebar"

-* Click websites logo in the header. (usual located top left of the page)
+* Click websites logo in the header.

 ## Webextension Installation